kostyafarber/kostyafarber.github.io/docs/_posts/2021-02-01-textprocessing.md

 ## Re

 Now to the juicy part.
 The code.
-First we import re and read in our file with the open context manager, write a list comprehension that strips the leading and trailing whitespaces for each line in the text file and save it to list object.
+First we import re and read in our file with the open context manager, write a list comprehension that strips the leading and trailing whitespaces for each line in the text file and save it to a list object.

 ```python
 import re